andvie4/Project-Airpercussions/README.md

 timpanis, bongos and timbales can be played with two hands.
 Drumset is not ready with the current state.
-To return to the instrument selection, press the tip of the pointer finger and the tip of the thumb together.
+To return to the instrument selection, press the tip of the middle finger and the tip of the thumb together.

 ![](PoseImages/Pose_leave.png)